How to Respond to Google Reviews: 15 Examples for Every Star Rating

 Response:

 Why it works: Admits the fault clearly, describes the concrete fix, and offers a tangible make-good.
+Across real review responses, the ones that describe what changed (not just "we're sorry") consistently feel most credible to readers.

-Responding to 2-Star Reviews (3 Examples)
+Responding to 2-Star Reviews (2 Examples)

 Two-star reviews mean something went noticeably wrong.
 The customer is telling you they're unhappy but still willing to give feedback rather than just leaving silently.

-Example 10: The Ownership Response
+Example 11: The Full Ownership

 Review: "Ordered delivery and it took over an hour.
 Food was cold when it arrived.
 Disappointed."